ku-dml/mol-infer/Polymer/Module_1/Preprocessors/README.md

 # Preprocessors
 The directory contains several scripts that are used to preprocess your SDF file.

-Note that [SDF files that are used in the paper](../../instances_for_paper) are already processed by these two scripts.
+Note that [SDF files that are used in the paper](../../instances_for_paper) are already processed by these scripts.
 You don't need to run the scripts for the SDF files in the above directory.

 The scripts are: